CragglesG/ScriptMaker/README.md

 <br><br><br><br><br><br><br>

 #### Arcade Reviewers
-This project started off with the Easel tutorial, before I grew it into it's own language.
-The majority of the lexer, parser, and interpreter were made using the Easel tutorial, with some differences in implementation, formatting, comments, and the language's syntax.
-I have since then grown the Standard Library to make WebScript about the web, added a test file, added shell and powershell files to run WebScript, added quick-install shell files, and created all of the above documentation.
-I started this project with almost no knowledge of JavaScript or how to make a programming language, so it has taken me a while longer to implement this than it probably should have.
-I used no AI in the process.
+This project is based on [WebScript](https://github.com/CragglesG/WebScript).
+However, all commits under this repository (bar the intial commit) were made separate to WebScript.
+I have used no AI in the process of developing my project.

 **Thanks for reviewing my project!**